blakebrandon-hub/Price-Monitor/README.md

 # eBay Price Tracker with Email Alerts

-Track the prices of multiple products and receive email alerts when there are price changes
+This is a command-line tool that can track the prices of multiple products and send email alerts when there are price changes or changes in availibility

 Requirements: